-Act 127 (2022) suspended the excess spending threshold through fiscal year 2029.
+Act 127(2022) suspended the excess spending threshold through fiscal year 2029.
 Section 19 repeals that suspension and makes the threshold effective as of July 1, 2025, meaning that it will be used for the calculation of tax rates starting in fiscal year 2026.

-Section 21: Report on Property Tax Credit Claims and Asset Declarations sssSections 22 and Section 24: Act 127 Conforming Amendments
+Section 21: Report on Property Tax Credit Claims and Asset Declarations

-Section 21 requires that the Commissioner of Taxes recommend improvements for property tax credit claims, including the use of an asset declaration, in a report to the House Committee on Ways and Means and the Senate Committee on Finance on or before December 15, 2024.
+Section 21 requires that the Commissioner of Taxes recommend improvements for property tax credit claims, including the use of an asset declaration, in a report to the House Committee on Ways and Means and the Senate Committee on Finance on or before December 15, 2025.